 A CR to TS 26.501 on 5GMS AS configuration via M3 was agreed.

-A CR to TS 26.501 on Service URL Handling was endorsed.
+A CR to TS 26.501 on Service URL Handling was endorsed (i.e. agreed as basis for further work).

-A CR to TS 26.501 on 5GMS over 5MBS was endorsed.
+A CR to TS 26.501 on 5GMS over 5MBS was endorsed (i.e. agreed as basis for further work).

 Other CRs to TS 26.501 on Feature description and dynamic policies for low-latency media streaming and Multiple-manifest: Improvements on the multiple manifest downlink streaming call flow were prepared but not concluded and are sent to SA4 plenary.